vnmakarov/mir/README.md

   ![Future MIR](mirall.svg)

   * WASM to MIR and MIR to WASM translation should be pretty straitforward
-    * Only small WASM runtime for WASM floating point round instructions needed to be provided for MIR
+    * Only small WASM runtime for WASM floating point round insns needed to be provided for MIR
   * Implementation of Java byte code to/from MIR and LLVM IR to/from MIR compilers will be a challenge:
     * big runtime and possibly MIR extensions will be required
   * Porting GCC to MIR is possible too.
 An experienced GCC developer can implement this for 6 to 12 months
   * On my estimation porting MIR JIT compiler to aarch64, ppc64, and mips will take 1-2 months of work for each target
   * Performance minded porting MIR JIT compiler to 32-bit targets will need an implementaion of additional small analysis pass to get info what 64-bit variables are used only in 32-bit instructions

 ## MIR JIT compiler
   * Compiler **Performance Goals** relative to GCC -O2: